Gillberg (wrestler): Light Heavyweight Champion (1998–2000)

 On November 23, 1998, Gill won the Light Heavyweight Championship after defeating Christian on Raw.
-After a successful defense against Matt Hardy on Sunday Night Heat December 14, 1998, Gill was given his most notable gimmick: "Gillberg," a parody of rival promotion World Championship Wrestling's top star Goldberg.
+After a successful defense against Matt Hardy on the December 14, 1998 episode of Sunday Night Heat, Gill was given his most notable gimmick: "Gillberg," a parody of rival promotion World Championship Wrestling's top star Goldberg.
 When he became Gillberg, the original plan of the bookers was reputedly to have him lose 173 consecutive matches, parodying Goldberg's winning streak of 173 matches.
 The Gillberg character parodied numerous other aspects of Goldberg's character, such as his entrance being accompanied by the pre-recorded sound of a crowd chanting "Gillberg" (which was an allusion to WCW's alleged use of pre-recorded chants in Goldberg's usual entrance) and stage hands that would hold up sparklers (parodying Goldberg's pyrotechnics) and then spray the entrance way with fire extinguishers.
 He also had a dotted line "tattoo" on his right arm (parodying Goldberg's tribal tattoo) and would use the catchphrase "Who's First?" in reference not only to Goldberg's catchphrase "Who's Next?", but also to the fact that Gill would lose to each and every one of his opponents.

 Gill made his Royal Rumble debut in 1999, but was immediately eliminated by Edge.
 Gill's only victory as Gillberg came on the February 8, 1999, edition of Raw when he defeated Goldust with help from former J.O.B.
 Squad member The Blue Meanie, who was feuding with Goldust at the time.
-By April 1999, he was taken off the main roster and worked in less matches.
+By April 1999, he was taken off the main roster and worked in fewer matches.
 Gill lost to Tiger Ali Singh at the pay-per-view No Mercy (UK).
 He competed for the WWF Championship against Triple H in a losing effort on the August 31, 1999, edition of SmackDown!.
 For the remainder of 1999 he continued working in Maryland and the independents.

 While he still came to the ring with the belt, the Light Heavyweight Championship was all but forgotten as Gill seldom defended the title on television or at house shows.
 After being off of WWF television for several months, Gill returned on the February 14, 2000, episode of Sunday Night Heat for one final match in order to lose the championship to the debuting Essa Rios.
 Upon losing the title, Gill's reign ended at 15 months, making him the longest reigning Light Heavyweight Champion in WWF history.